 This Fellowship will allow New Yorkers to get training from The Flatiron School at no-cost – a program that normally charges students $12,000.
-Only 28 students will be selected per class.
+Only 28 students will be selected for the class.
 Applicants must be eligible and go through a competitive screening process.

 - Be at least 18 years of age